 Pamina Ewing is a Partner with Feinstein Doyle Payne & Kravec, LLC, and has been with the firm since 2004.
-She concentrates on national class actions, primarily in the field of employee benefits.
+She concentrates her practice in national class actions.

 Pamina represents ERISA plan participants, retirees, union members, and other groups of individuals who challenge unlawful conduct of corporations and other wrongdoers.
 She has been instrumental in the Firm’s success in numerous important class actions.
 Many of these cases challenged cuts in company-provided retiree health care benefits.